-Often, those visiting Taiwan, or even those who simply live in Taipei who wish to take trips out of the city, will venture to Yilan County.
-This is the beautiful and coastal region of Taipei famous for its beaches, rice patties, and cong you bing.
-Having lived in Yilan for two years I would like to share several of my must visit destinations in the area.
-As it is just an hour trip from Main Station or City Hall station, City Hall is better, this is a very easy part of Taiwan to get to.
+Often, those visiting Taiwan, or even those who simply live in Taipei and wish to take trips out of the city, will venture to Yilan County.
+This is the beautiful coastal region of Taipei famous for its beaches, rice patties, and cong you bing.
+Having lived in Yilan for two years I would like to share several of my must-visit destinations in the area.
+As it is just an hour’s trip from Main Station or City Hall station, City Hall is better, this is a very easy part of Taiwan to get to.
 Many even work in Taipei for the week, or just the work day, then return back to their families in Yilan.

-First let’s talk about the beaches.
-For foreigners one of the primary motivations for heading out to Yilan is for the beaches.
+First, let’s talk about the beaches.
+For foreigners, one of the primary motivations for heading out to Yilan is for the beaches.
 As the coast is fairly rocky, there tend to be just two beaches that are frequented.
 They are Fulong and Waiao.
-Both are quite a bit difference and usually one person vastly prefers one over the other.
-If you like water sports, as in swimming and surfing, don’t mind sizable waves, or black sand, Waiao is the beach for you.
+Both are quite a bit different and usually, one person vastly prefers one over the other.
+If you like water sports, such as swimming and surfing, and don’t mind sizable waves, or black sand, Waiao is the beach for you.
 It is also not overly supervised.
 This is a good thing in Taiwan, as often lifeguards will panic and whistle you in when the water passes your ankles.
-It also has some of the best and surf in the northeast corridor, with a friendly surfing community.
+It also has some of the best surf in the northeast corridor, with a friendly surfing community.
 You can always go and grab a pizza and some drinks a Drifters too, after a day on the waves.

 Now, this isn’t me, as I prefer to spend most of the time in the water, but I have heard complaints about how the black sand is ugly and burns your feet….
 Wear sandals?
 These are never complaints I’ve had, but I’ve heard them.
 If you are less into water-based activities and really just want a pretty white sand beach to lay on all day, with green mountains adorned with temples sloping into the sea on either side of you, then Fulong is your choice.
 This beach will cost you some money to get into.
 It’s not too much and there are ample shops close to shore where you can restock on food and/or beverage.
 It is beautiful here but expect small waves and a small roped off swimming area.